CVIR/TCL/README.md

 If you use the codes and models from this repo, please cite our work.
 Thanks!

 ```
-@inproceedings{singh2021semi,
-    title={Semi-Supervised Action Recognition with Temporal Contrastive Learning},
+@InProceedings{Singh_2021_CVPR,
-    author={Singh, Ankit and Chakraborty, Omprakash and Varshney, Ashutosh and Panda, Rameswar and Feris, Rogerio and Saenko, Kate and Das, Abir},
+    author    = {Singh, Ankit and Chakraborty, Omprakash and Varshney, Ashutosh and Panda, Rameswar and Feris, Rogerio and Saenko, Kate and Das, Abir},
+    title     = {Semi-Supervised Action Recognition With Temporal Contrastive Learning},
-    booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
     year      = {2021},
-    month = jun
+    pages     = {10389-10399}
 }
 ```